dmbarbour/awelon/AboutABC.md

 ABC leverages its effects model to access these `{#secureHash}` sources.

-Here, 'secureHash' will be SHA3-384 of an ABC subprogram, encoded as 64 octets in base64url (`A-Z` `a-z` `0-9` `-_`).
-When `{#secureHash}` is encountered in the ABC stream, we obtain the associated resource, validate it against the hash, validate it as an independent ABC subprogram (e.g. blocks balanced; text terminates; typesafe), then essentially inline the subprogram.
+Here, 'secureHash' will (most likely) be SHA3-384 of an ABC subprogram, encoded as 64 octets in base64url (`A-Z` `a-z` `0-9` `-_`).
+When `{#secureHash}` is encountered in the ABC stream, we obtain the associated resource, validate it against the hash, validate it as an independent ABC subprogram (e.g. blocks balanced; text terminates; compute a type), then essentially inline the subprogram.
 These sources may be 'deep', referencing more `{#secureHash}` sources.

 To obtain sources, we search local cache or query proxy services, using the hash as an identifier.
 In many contexts, the sender is an implicit proxy; annotations in a stream may suggest extra proxies to search.
 To mitigate latency concerns for deep sources, a proxy is free to send a few extra sources that it anticipates will soon be required.

-Frequently used sources can be cached in precompiled form for performance.
-Thus, `{#secureHash}` sources serve as a foundation for separate compilation and linking in ABC.
-It works even for secure, streamable code.
+Frequently used sources can sometimes be cached together with precompiled forms for performance.
+Thus, `{#secureHash}` sources serve as a simple foundation for separate compilation and linking in ABC.
+This works even in context of secure, streamable code.

-Long term, I envision that global libraries of highly widely used sources will be developed and highly refined, such that there is much benefit to developing in terms of these higher level components, or using them for automatic factoring and compression of independent ABC code.

 ## Awelon Bytecode Deflated (ABCD)

 I plan to develop a larger bytecode above ABC: ABC Deflated, or ABCD.

-ABCD extends ABC with a dictionary that maps unused UTF-8 characters (U+00C0 and above, reserving lower codes) to common, widely used sequences.
+ABCD extends ABC with a dictionary that maps unused UTF-8 characters (U+00C0 and above, reserving lower codes) to common, correct, widely used sequences of ABC.
 ABC streams may then be compressed against this dictionary.
-But compression isn't the only desired characteristic for symbols in this dictionary: a carefully developed ABCD dictionary should capture many known-safe, obviously correct patterns with high level equational laws to simplify static analysis and rewrite optimizations.
-For example, we may introduce operators to map or fold over lists, or operators for linear algebras and matrix manipulation.
+But compression isn't the only desired characteristic.

+A carefully developed ABCD dictionary should capture many known-safe, obviously correct patterns with high level equational laws to simplify static analysis and rewrite optimizations.
+For example, we may introduce operators to map or fold over lists, and operators for linear algebras and matrix manipulation.

 Development of ABCD shall be incremental and empirical, driven by actual data, with attention to newly popular data structures and patterns.
 Valid concerns include that we should not grow the dictionary too large, and we should not assign operators that might later be deprecated or proven incorrect.
-UTF-8 can support more than a million elements, but I imagine ABCD will never grow much beyond 1600 functions.
-Initial ABCD operators will be in the two octet range, which has almost 2000 elements.
+UTF-8 can support more than a million elements, but I don't expect ABCD will never grow much beyond the two-octet UTF-8 space.

 ABCD is intended to be used together with `{#secureHash}` sources.
-These techniques won't overlap much.

 ABCD is suitable for relatively short, frequent, widely used functions.
-Sources are suitable for large, project-specific components, templates, configurations, data and web apps.
+Sources are suitable for large, project-specific components, templates, configurations, big but slow-changing data, and web apps.
 ABCD functions should be formally 'correct' because we're freezing them into the language.
 Sources aren't so constrained; they are easily deprecated and replaced.

-Between these features, ABC can be minimal without concern for performance or parsimony.
+Between these two features, ABC can be minimal without concern for performance or parsimony.

-*NOTE:* Byte-stream compression below ABC is also feasible, e.g. using LZHAM (an algorithm with competitive compression and very fast decompression).
-This might effectively support stream-local patterns that ABCD and secure hash sources don't effectively address.
+*NOTE:* Byte-stream compression below ABC is also feasible at the transport and storage layers, and can mitigate slow development and adoption of the other techniques.
+I am contemplating [LZHAM](https://code.google.com/p/lzham/) for this purpose.

 ## Ambiguous Awelon Bytecode (AMBC)

 Ambiguous ABC (AMBC), is an extension to ABC to directly express AO's ambiguity feature.

 Essentially, ABC is extended with `(|)` characters, which operate exactly as they do in AO.
 E.g. `vr(wl|>M)c` has two potential meanings - `vrwlc` (swap) or `vr>Mc` (sort2).
 In some contexts, ambiguity can become an asset for rapid prototyping, exploratory programming, adaptive code, and incremental refinement.
 However, ambiguity must be used with caution: it can be difficult to reason about and expensive to resolve.

 In most use-cases, ambiguity should be resolved statically.
 Relevantly, if a block containing ambiguous code is copied, both copies should use the same meaning.